 CONTROLLING THE NATION’S WEIGHT

 Does controlling our weight matter to you?
 Professor Stephen Simpson's unconventional research has led to new insights into the global obesity epidemic.
-Learn more and have your say at sydney.edu.au/what-matters
+Learn more about our multidisciplinary research into obesity, diabetes and cardiovascular disease at sydney.edu.au/perkins

 IMPROVING CHILDREN’S LITERACY

 Does improving children's literacy matter to you?
 Professor Robyn Ewing's School Drama Project uses drama techniques in the classroom to improve children's literacy and life skills.
-Learn more and have your say at sydney.edu.au/what-matters
+Learn more about our research by visiting our Faculty of Education and Social Work website.

 "My research investigates the early work of the Modernist author and poet Malcolm Lowry, who was famous for writing ‘Under the Volcano’.
 He had this 'magpie' like quality of taking from others, like getting a glimmering phrase from someone and putting it straight into his own work."Read More